-I made Baked Coconut Mango Chicken and placed it right on top of it (pictured below).
+I made Baked Coconut Mango Chicken and placed it right on top of it (pictured below), and it was amazing!

 It would also be delicious for dessert.
 I know, you’re thinking that might be strange — but hear me out, because I should know.
 I might have had a few bites after dinner.

 Though not a true dessert, when you’re left with just that mango sauce and the Coconut Cilantro Rice, it’s a bit reminiscent of Mango Sticky Rice, and is just sweet enough to satisfy a sweet tooth.

 Here is a great recipe for an actual authentic Mango Sticky Rice.